How Can We Help?

 In addition to your departmental approval process, there are three steps you need to take before you embark on an international trip:

-1. Review the guidance on this webpage and contact the Division of Research Compliance and Global Support for assistance with export licenses or other authorizations.
+1. Review the guidance on this webpage and contact Research Integrity for assistance with export licenses or other authorizations.

 2. Register your travel with the UF International Center.